Discover Everything You Need to Know about Flying a Cessna 172.

 Lined up on the runway you push the throttle slowly forward while adding rudder to counteract the normal tendency due to engine torque to go left.
 As you accelerate at 55 knots simply ease back on the controls and the aircraft will very soon lift off on its own.

 It sounds easy but there is a lot of finesse when flying an aircraft.
-A lot of the aircraft reactions are not modeled as accurately as we would like but its pretty good in X plane 11 and Microsoft Flight Simulator 2020.
+A lot of the aircraft reactions are not modelled as accurately as we would like but it’s pretty good in X plane 11 and Microsoft Flight Simulator 2020.

 Cessna 172 Landing Speed.

-The hardest part of landing is getting use to the rush of the ground towards you as you come in to land.
-This is quite daunting initially and really unless your in Virtual Reality VR you will never really appreciate this moment in time.
+The hardest part of landing is getting use to the rush of the ground towards you as you come into land.
+This is quite daunting initially and really unless you’re in Virtual Reality VR you will never really appreciate this moment in time.
 As you pass over the runway you MUST move your point of view from the runway to the horizon.

 If you don’t you will fly the aircraft hard into the ground on most occasions.
 The picture you should see is as per the picture adjacent.
 The nose is raised slightly offering the main wheels to the runway.
 Never let the nose wheel hit first.